Giving at Washington College

 The entire Washington College community has joined together to respond to our students, parents, faculty, staff, alumni, and friends during this challenging time.

-As the global pandemic persists and our students continue their educations online, we are still standing strong.
+As the global pandemic persists and our students continue their educations online, we are undaunted.
 Over more than two centuries, we have proven that, together, we can surmount some formidable obstacles and ensure that Washington College thrives.
 We know our strengths, and whatever comes our way, with your help, we will prevail.